sylwia-budzynska/orangecon-2024-codeql-workshop/README.md

 ## Workshop part II - find command injections in kohya_ss

+[Kohya_ss](https://github.com/bmaltais/kohya_ss) is a GUI for [Kohya's Stable Diffusion scripts for training, generation and utilities for Stable Diffusion](https://github.com/kohya-ss/sd-scripts).

 In the second part of the workshop, we are going to switch the codebase we are querying on to the `kohya_ss` one and find the data flows from sources to sinks in `kohya_ss`, which lead to command injections: [CVE-2024-32022, CVE-2024-32026, CVE-2024-32025, CVE-2024-32027](https://securitylab.github.com/advisories/GHSL-2024-019_GHSL-2024-024_kohya_ss/)

 Before you start with the next exercise:
-- Go to the CodeQL tab in VSCode, `Databases` section, and click on `kohya_ss-db`.
+- Go to the CodeQL tab in VSCode, `Databases` section, click on "Choose Database from Archive" and select the `kohya_ss-db.zip` file in the root of the repository.
 A checkmark should appear.
 This will select the CodeQL database you are working on.

 ### 6. Find data flows from sources to the first argument to `os.system` calls